 Warm Home Discount

-The four-year Warm Home Discount was introduced in April 2011 as part of the government's Spending Review.
+This scheme was introduced in April 2011 as part of the government's Spending Review.
 It was originally intended to run for four years, but has now been extended for a year to 2015/16.

 The aim of the £1.1 billion scheme, which is funded by energy suppliers, is to help low-income and vulnerable households with their annual energy costs.

-If this is the case, you will be automatically identified and sent a letter from your energy supplier to inform you of the rebate at some point during winter 2012/2013.
+You don't have to apply for the Discount, as you should automatically be sent a letter from your energy supplier to inform you of the rebate at some point during the winter.